bkuberek/kotlin-quarkus-booking-service-demo/docs/README.md

 This project is intended for demonstration purposes.
 It proposes a [Solution](./solution.md) to an example [Problem](./problem.md).

 The application is a GraphQL API writen in Kotlin and Quarkus.
-It uses Postgres for persistence.
+It uses Postgres for persistency.

 To learn more about this project and try it out, continue reading.